renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/fetching_ticket_context.md

 # Fetching Ticket Context for PRs
+`Supported Git Platforms : GitHub, GitLab, Bitbucket`

 ## Overview
-Khulnasoft Merge PR Agent streamlines code review workflows by seamlessly connecting with multiple ticket management systems.
+PR-Insight PR Insight streamlines code review workflows by seamlessly connecting with multiple ticket management systems.
 This integration enriches the review process by automatically surfacing relevant ticket information and context alongside code changes.

+## Ticket systems supported
+- GitHub
+- Jira (💎)

+Ticket data fetched:

+1. Ticket Title
+2. Ticket Description
+3. Custom Fields (Acceptance criteria)
+4. Subtasks (linked tasks)
+5. Labels
+6. Attached Images/Screenshots

 ## Affected Tools

 Ticket Recognition Requirements:

-1. The PR description should contain a link to the ticket.
+- The PR description should contain a link to the ticket or if the branch name starts with the ticket id / number.
-2. For Jira tickets, you should follow the instructions in [Jira Integration](https://pr-insight-docs.khulnasoft.com/core-abilities/fetching_ticket_context/#jira-integration) in order to authenticate with Jira.
+- For Jira tickets, you should follow the instructions in [Jira Integration](https://pr-insight-docs.khulnasoft.com/core-abilities/fetching_ticket_context/#jira-integration) in order to authenticate with Jira.

 ### Describe tool
-Khulnasoft Merge PR Agent will recognize the ticket and use the ticket content (title, description, labels) to provide additional context for the code changes.
+PR-Insight PR Insight will recognize the ticket and use the ticket content (title, description, labels) to provide additional context for the code changes.
 By understanding the reasoning and intent behind modifications, the LLM can offer more insightful and relevant code analysis.

 ### Review tool